 Stations have been located so as to serve major passenger destinations and to enable convenient integration with other modes of transport such as Railway Stations, Bus Terminals, etc. However effort has also been made to propose station locations, such that inter station distances are as uniform as possible.
-The average spacing of stations is close to one km.

-All stations will be two level stations.
-For elevated stations, the concourse comprising of passenger facilities and station facilities will be at lower level and the platforms on the higher level, whereas, for underground stations, the concourse will be at higher level and the platforms on the lower level.
+All stations will be two level stations, the concourse comprising of passenger facilities and station facilities will be at lower level and the platforms on the higher level.
 Stations on the road have been planned cantilever leaving 10.5m road width either side of the median.